-- G.23.1.
+- G.5.23.1.
 Development at Carolina North shall strive to be compatible with existing adjacent development and will be appropriately buffered.
-Development near existing neighborhoods shall respect buffers, height limits, lighting and noise impacts. - G.23.2.
-The Perimeter Transition Area (PTA) at the borders of the Carolina North project shall be as identified on attached map G-3.
-Additional PTAs shall be established within any future development agreements that authorize building development adjacent to any additional existing neighborhoods.

-G.23.3.
-The University shall conduct design workshops, with opportunity for citizen participation, and attendance by a Town staff representative; for the purpose of discussing possible design features of new facilities in designated PTAs, prior to submission of individual site development permit applications for such facilities.
+Development near existing neighborhoods shall respect buffers, height limits, lighting, drainage, and noise impacts, and signage associated with private or corporate development. - G.5.23.2.
+The Perimeter Transition Area (PTA) at the borders of the Carolina North Pproject sforfor the portion of the Project with buildings permitted by this Agreement shall be as identified in Exhibit Gen attached map G. Additional PTAs shall be established within any future development agreements that authorize building development adjacent to any additional existing neighborhoods. - G.5.23.3.
+The University shall conduct design workshops,a meeting with opportunity for citizen participation, and attendance by a Town staff representative; for the purpose of discussing possible design features of new facilities in designated PTAs, prior to submission of each individual site development permit applications for such facilities in designated PTAs.
 The areas of agreement and disagreement shall be written and signed by the University, the neighbors, and the Town before presentation to the Board of Trustees.
+The University shall distribute notice of the meeting to the Chair of the Town's Community Design Commission and to all property owners within 1,000 feet of the PTA.
+This notice shall specify the date, time, location and purpose of the meeting.
+This notice shall be mailed or otherwise distributed no later than two weeks prior to the meeting.
+Minutes of the meeting and the meeting attendance list shall be made publicly available before presentation of individual site development plans in the PTA to the Town for approval.
 The PTA process shall establish appropriate standards at borders of the development to minimize impacts on adjacent property.
 These standards shall address: (1) screening mechanical equipment; (2) exterior lighting; (3) height limits; and (4) landscaping.